 The owner of the site here isn’t Domains by Proxy, as the record indicates.
 Instead, Domains by Proxy is a service, often available for a couple dollars a year, that obscures the true ownership of the site.
 These masking services are starting to become the norm, dramatically reducing the usefulness of WHOIS searches.

 That said, there is still useful information to be had here, particularly in the date the baltimoregazette.com domain was registered, which is listed here as being in mid-2015:

-That would be fairly odd if this was an established local paper — to have first registered the site a year ago.
+If this were an established local paper, it would be fairly odd for it to have first registered the site a year ago.